What is Male Infertility?

 Babies born by IVF are not normal

 In-Vitro Fertilisation is a natural process in which the male partner’s eggs are combined with female eggs to bring out fertilization, just like the normal process.
 The only difference is that fertilization takes place outside the body in IVF.
-Which means the babies born by IVF process are just like other babies who are born by natural process.
+This means the babies born through the IVF process are just like other babies who are born by natural processes.

 IVF cannot be done at old age